thwill1000/cmm2-zmim/README.md

 # Z-MIM
-Z-MIM is a Z-Machine Interpreter that allows the classic 1980's Infocom interactive fiction titles to be played on the Colour Maximite 2.
+A Z-machine interpreter for the Colour Maximite 2.

-It is written in MMBasic 5.05
+Written in MMBasic 5.05 by Thomas Hugo Williams in 2019-2020

 ## How do I run it?